dfinity/interface-spec/spec/index.md

 The reject callback is executed if the method call fails asynchronously or the other canister explicitly rejects the call.
 The reject code and message can be queried using `ic0.msg_reject_code` and `ic0.msg_reject_msg_*`.

-This deducts `MAX_CYCLES_PER_RESPONSE` cycles from the canister balance and sets them aside for response processing.

 Subsequent calls to the following functions set further attributes of that call, until the call is concluded (with `ic0.call_perform`) or discarded (by returning without calling `ic0.call_perform` or by starting a new call with `ic0.call_new`.)

 -   `ic0.call_on_cleanup : (fun : i32, env : i32) → ()`